He said that it was “worth it” to have “some gun deaths every single year, so that we can have the second amendment.”1

 Meanwhile…

-We need what I’m saying and writing.
+We need what I’m saying and writing here.

 We need this — unless we want to completely destroy ourselves.

-We are all human.
-We are human… together.
 We are made to live together in community — a community that is peaceful, supportive, just, equitable, compassionate, joyful, hopeful, caring, loving.

 We can be angry with each other, and we will be.